Haschmi/2016-10-26-queens-shell-novice/j05-hpc.md

 ## Connecting to external computers with `ssh`

-We actually already did this at the beginning of the lesson to connect to the HPCVL network.
+We actually already did this at the beginning of the lesson to connect to the CAC network.
 I will give a better overview of what we did earlier. `ssh` connects you to an external computer and let you use it as if it were your own.

 This is how you connect to another computer with `ssh`:
 ```{.bash}
 ssh yourUserName@someInternetAddressOrIP
 ```

-To connect to HPCVL, the command changes to:
+To connect to the Centre for Advanced Computing, the command changes to:
 ```{.bash}
 ssh hpcxxxx@sfnode0.hpcvl.queensu.ca